Chocolate crinkle cookies have a rich deep chocolate flavor. The dairy free crinkle cookies are perfect for the holidays.

 These include sauces, hot cocoa, frostings, ice cream, pudding, etc.

-If you only have Dutch-processed cocoa powder on hand, you can substitute it for neutral cocoa powder.
+If you only have Dutch-process cocoa powder on hand, you can substitute it for neutral cocoa powder.

 Just make sure to add 1/8 teaspoon of cream of tartar, white vinegar, or lemon juice for every 3 tablespoons of cocoa powder called for in the recipe.